 When can I apply?

 The application window for the 2020/21 academic year opens in October 2019.

 What can I do to prepare for teacher training?

 We urge all potential applicants to visit schools (see our school experience web page).
 School experience enables you to gauge if teaching is the right profession for you.
 We also encourage potential applications to read widely.
 We suggest:

 - TES Magazine: https://www.tes.com/magazine

 - TeachPrimary Magazine: https://www.teachprimary.com/

 - Books about education.
-This book has been updated for 2018 and is a great place to start: Learning to teach in the primary school (4th edition)
+This book was last updated in 2018 and is a great place to start: Learning to teach in the primary school (4th edition)